tthecoder15/T3A1-Workbook/README.md

 ## Q11.
 Explain how objects can be manipulated in JavaScript, using examples from the JavaScript programming language /6

-- Demonstrates an extensive ability to manipulate objects

-(MDN Web Docs, 2024a)

 Objects are used in JavaScript to store properties and assign values to them for reference or manipulation.
-Properties and their associated values are key and value pairs and the key value's can be initialised with a name (a word without appostrophes), a string, a symbol or a number (MDN Web Docs, 2024).
+Properties and their associated values create key-value pairs where the key value can be a name (a word without appostrophes), string, symbol or number datatype (MDN Web Docs, 2024).
 A property value can be a primitive data type or another object such as a function, an array or another nested object.
-A property that is a function is referred to as a method and this is how data types have associated functions that can be easily called.
+A property that is a function is referred to as a method such as the functions accessible to each data type.
 Each object property can be accessed using dot notation or bracket notation, except for properties with spaces which must be accessed using bracket notation.
-By referring to an object's property key, it can often be altered.
-If a property does not exist yet is assigned a value, a new property will be initialised with that value.
+By referring to an object's property key, it can typically be reassigned.
+If a property that has not been declared yet is assigned a value, a new property will be initialised with that value.

 For example: